-- Connect the FlashPro4 programmer to the J59 connector of the SmartFusion2 Development Kit board. - 2.
-Connect the host PC to the DB9-RS232 connector provided on the SmartFusion2 Development Kit board using the USB-RS232 serial adapter cable or the RS232 cable.
+- Connect the FlashPro4 programmer to the J59 connector of the SmartFusion2 Development Kit board. - Connect the Host PC to the DB9-RS232 connector of the SmartFusion2 Development Kit board using the USB-RS232 serial adapter cable or the RS232 cable.
 When using USB-RS232 serial adapter cable, make sure that the USB-RS232 serial adapter drivers are automatically detected.
 Figure 4 shows an example Device Manager window that has the USB-to-Serial Comm Port listed under Ports (Comm & LPT).
 COM port number is required to run the demo design, so make a note of it.

-Figure 4 • USB-to-Serial Communication Port
+Figure 4 • Device Manager window showing the USB-to-Serial Communication Port

-- 3. Connect the jumpers on the SmartFusion2 Development Kit board, as described in Table 2.
-For information on jumper locations, refer to the "Appendix 4: Jumper Locations" on page 27. - Caution: Before making the jumper connections, switch off the power supply switch, SW7.
+- 3. Connect the jumpers on the SmartFusion2 Development Kit board, as described in Table 3 on page 11.
+For information on jumper locations, see "Appendix 4: Jumper Locations" section on page 23. - Caution: Before making the jumper connections, switch off the power supply switch, SW7.

-Table 2 • SmartFusion2 Development Kit Jumper Settings
+Table 3 • SmartFusion2 Development Kit Jumper Settings

 Jumper Number Settings Notes J70, J93, J94, J117, J123, J142, J157, J160, J167, J225, J226, J227 1-2 closed These are the default jumper settings of the Development Kit board.
 Make sure these jumpers are set accordingly.
-J2 1-3 closed J23 2-3 closed J139 1-2 closed Jumper to select USB reset.
-J163 1-2 closed Jumper to select USB OTG mode of operation.
-J164 1-2 closed Jumper to provide the VBUS supply to USB when using in Host mode.
-J188, 197 1-2 closed Jumper settings when using MMUART_1.
+J2 1-3 closed] J23 2-3 closed 1 J188, 197 1-2 closed Jumper settings when using MMUART_1.
 These are not set by default and must be set manually.
 Leave these jumpers open if the USB to UART (FTDI) interface is used.
-Refer to "Appendix 3: Board Setup Through the USB to UART (FTDI) Interface using the USB A to Mini - B Cable".
+See "Appendix 1: Connecting the SmartFusion2 Device to the Host PC Through the USB to UART (FTDI) Interface" on page 20